 An area of technology that is shifting how we interact with our cities is the Internet of Things (IoT).
 The IoT already accounts for swathes of technology and devices operating in the background.
 However, we’re increasingly seeing these come to the forefront of everyday life, as data becomes critical.
 The decisions that this critical data is attached to must be made quickly.
 A living, breathing city must constantly be monitoring, assessing and utilizing data in order to ensure it keeps people safe and mobile.
 Delivering exciting opportunities Much like the arrival of Uber and Airbnb, the Internet of Things will deliver exciting opportunitiesThe search for an answer to the challenges of growing human urbanization is believed to exist in the smarter application of new technologies.
 Where once, electricity and the arrival of the elevator gave us vertical cities, today, we have the promise of the Internet of Things, Artificial Intelligence (AI), Big Data, micro-controllers (MEMS) and new materials to help manage a very crowded future.
 Data capture form to appear here!
 We are confronted with a perfect storm of risk factors and potential vulnerabilities as each of these connection points is potentially a source for a security breach.
 Much like the arrival of Uber and Airbnb, the Internet of Things will deliver exciting opportunities and new kinds of services, many of which we have yet to imagine.
 Priority control solutions However, there will be equally unimagined and unintended consequences, if only because, in highly complex systems with many connected and tightly linked elements, accidents are inevitable.
 “The journey to a smart city is incremental—you can’t flip a switch or force it.
 It requires complex integration and relentless innovation,” says Global Traffic Technologies (GTT) product manager Chad Mack.
 GTT provides priority control solutions that use analytics GTT provides priority control solutions that use analytics, cloud-based computing to link connected devices to improve mobility, public safety and transportation in cities around the world.
 GTT’s Opticom Priority Control mobility solution allows transit and public safety vehicles to request a green light at intersections, dramatically reducing the potential for intersection crashes and improving travel times and reliability.
 Increased connectivity “These intelligent priority management systems allow users to oversee and control the movement of vehicles that operate on a city’s streets,” Mack explained.
 The rise of urban centers and ‘Smart City’ initiatives enabled by big data, network of sensors and the Internet of Things bring a new set of challenges to future policing.
 There is now a growing consensus that technology transformation must be part of the overall solution While digital technologies have helped compress the reaction time of police all over the world, the increased connectivity can similarly be leveraged by criminals to carry out increasingly sophisticated crimes.
 There is now a growing consensus that technology transformation must be part of the overall solution.
 To keep cities and citizens safe, law enforcement must be armed with the right technology, tools, and processes to solve – or even prevent – the toughest crimes at faster rates.
 Proven criminal theories Many law enforcement agencies such as LAPD, Seattle and Florida Police Departments are using cutting-edge cloud-based crime prediction software to predict drug crime, gang crime, anti-social behavior and gun violence.
 Such crime prediction software works by analyzing data through a sophisticated algorithm that applies proven criminal theories to predict the top 10 to 20 spots where crime is most likely to occur over the next few hours.
 To do so, it leverages on a variety of factors, such as historical and recent crime data, real-time activity, weather forecasts, locations and other information.
 Once these ‘hot spots’ are identified, police officers can adapt their patrol schedule and frequency at these locations, making their presence felt in the area and thereby prevent crime from taking place.
+Read parts one and two of our Smart Cities miniseries.

 Representatives from Global Traffic Technologies (GTT) will discuss the latest smart mobility solutions with more than 400 global city leaders from March 26-29, 2018, at the Smart Cities Connect Conference & Expo 2018 in Kansas City, Mo.
 GTT—the trusted global firm in priority control solutions—will engage with international leaders about how powerful analytics, cloud-based computing and connected devices can improve mobility, public safety and transportation in cities around the world.
 Smart Cities Connect is the largest gathering of Smart City IoT technology leaders in North America.
 This year’s spring conference includes sessions discussing mobility, data and analytics, emergency services, sensor networks, transportation and more.Building a smart city requires complex integration and relentless innovation Smart City Delegates GTT delegates include vice president of product development Learie Hercules and product manager Chad Mack.
 Hercules oversees all product development functions and is a core member of GTT’s corporate strategy team.
 Previously, he was the senior technical director at AT&T’s Big Data Division where he led cloud platform technologies, roadmap and product innovation.
 Mack is responsible for strategic roadmap planning, new product introduction and portfolio management for GTT.
 He has been instrumental in developing a clear path for cities to become smarter using advance mobility solutions.
 “The journey to a smart city is incremental—you can’t flip a switch or force it.
 It requires complex integration and relentless innovation,” Mack said.
 “Working with GTT gives cities an opportunity to get immediate results.”Future developments could let users manage long-haul trucks, delivery vehicles and even ride-sharing services like Uber and Lyft Intelligent Priority Management GTT’s Opticom Priority Control mobility solution allows transit and public safety vehicles to request a green light at intersections, dramatically reducing the potential for intersection crashes and improving travel times and reliability.
 “These intelligent priority management systems allow users to oversee and control the movement of vehicles that operate on a city’s streets,” Mack explained.
 “Users can manage priority levels for public transit, emergency and maintenance vehicles,” Mack said.
 “Future developments could let users manage long-haul trucks, delivery vehicles and even ride-sharing services like Uber and Lyft.”
 “While GTT has been connecting vehicles to intersections for decades, that doesn’t mean Opticom is lagging in innovation,” Hercules said.
 Cloud- And AI-Based Analytics “The green light is an immediate benefit to users, but the data generated by the Opticom system drives even more applications,” Hercules said.
 “GTT developers are using cloud-computing and artificial intelligence to deliver meaningful real-time and historic analytics and management tools to cities.”
 For example, Opticom Analytics for Public Safety was named a 2017 Innovation Award winner by EMS World magazine.
 GTT has since rolled out a similar tool for public transit users that also harnesses real-time vehicle data for even more insights.